osanstrong/arfc.github.io/manual/guides/writing/checklist.md

 - [ ] Do not use contractions in technical writing.
 - [ ] Use punctuation to help you to vary your sentence structure.
 - [ ] Follow the convention that the power to separate is (in order of increasing power): comma, colon, em dash, parentheses, semicolon, and period.
 - [ ] In increasing order of formality: dash, parentheses, all others.
-Don't overdo the em dash and parentheses.
+Do not overdo the em dash and parentheses.
 - [ ] Check that if there's a list in a sentence, it shouldn't come before the colon.
 - [ ] Always use isotopic notation like `$^{239}Pu$`.
 Never `$Pu-239$` or `$plutonium-239$`.
 - [ ] Strengthen your verbs (use sparingly: is, are, was, were, be, been, am).